 You can monitor the progress and status of your Form N-565 application by checking online through your USCIS account.
 To guarantee an accurate submission and expedite the process, consider the following:

-1. USCIS Processing Times: Be aware that processing times for Form N-565 applications may exceed one year, leading to potential delays in receiving your replacement naturalization certificate.
+- USCIS Processing Times: Be aware that processing times for Form N-565 applications may exceed one year, leading to potential delays in receiving your replacement naturalization certificate.
+The location where you were residing at the time of your naturalization may affect where your records are stored, as records are often held at the National Archives or federal court corresponding to your place of residence.

-2. Form N-565 Application Status: After creating an account on the USCIS website, you can check the status of your application online, keeping you informed of any updates or requests for additional information.
+- Form N-565 Application Status: After creating an account on the USCIS website, you can check the status of your application online, keeping you informed of any updates or requests for additional information.
+Note that naturalization records created before March 31, 1956, or after October 1991, may be stored in different archives or with USCIS, as records were transferred from federal courts to the INS until October 1991.

 Required Documentation for Submission